Milford Opportunities

 It was then launched to the public in Te Anau on 28 July 2021.

-Currently, the Milford Opportunities Project is in Stage 3, Phase 1, focussed on testing the feasibility of the masterplan’s key concepts, including a significant programme of public and stakeholder engagement.
+Stage 3, Phase 1 of the project focussed on testing the feasibility of the masterplan’s key concepts, including significant programmes of research and stakeholder engagement.